-If you’re not using Dynatrace Cloud Automation yet, enabling the Cloud Automation module is easy—simply reach out to your Dynatrace product specialist or our sales experts.
+If you aren’t using Dynatrace Cloud Automation yet, enabling the Cloud Automation module is easy—simply reach out to your Dynatrace Product Specialist or our sales experts.

 If you need expert guidance and support throughout your company’s digital transformation, our Innovation Services team can help you translate your strategic vision into an executable action plan.

 With a recent update of Cloud Automation, the above-mentioned policies for an administrator with full permissions, a user with elevated permissions, and a user with basic view permissions are now automatically created.
 Consequently, you can start modeling your Role-based Access Control (RBAC) requirements by leveraging these default policy templates.
 While we don’t recommend modifying these templates, you can customize a copy to suit your needs.
 Please consult our documentation for Cloud Automation user permissions for more details.